This post may contain affiliate links. Please see our disclosure policy.

 Herbs: if you aren’t a fan of coriander, you can use parsley.
 Thinly sliced chives are also delicious.
 They have a different flavour profile but taste just as good.

-Chilli: a sprinkling of finely chopped chilli adds a subtle chilli warmth.
+Chilli: a sprinkling of finely chopped chilli adds a subtle heat.
 If you want a spicier kick, drizzle with crispy chilli oil just before serving.
 You can also add smoked paprika, chilli powder or cayenne pepper to the marinade.

 Here’s how to make Miso Aubergine: